open-feature/openfeature.dev/CONTRIBUTING.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Local Development with Devbox

+To develop locally with (Devbox)[https://www.jetify.com/devbox], Follow the steps below:

+1.Make sure you have [Devbox](https://www.jetify.com/devbox/docs/installing_devbox/) installed.

+2.Install the development dependencies by running `devbox install`.

+3.Enter the development environment by running `devbox shell`.
+This will start a new shell with the project dependencies installed.

+4.Continue with the steps above to run the project locally using `yarn start`.

 ### Build